 Halfway through the race I start to remember my wet socks.
 My feet start to get annoyed and I start to notice the sand abrasion on the sole of my foot.
 I reach the end of the first lap but I don't wear the same joy I used to.
 I was thinking about keeping the 4:20 pace and even speeding up a little bit, but I see how I'm starting to mark kilometres in a long 4:30.

-By the 7th kilometre I wanted to die, my feet were crushed, half by the blisters "thanks to" the wet socks and half by the sand rubbing on the skin softened by the humidity.
-Another refreshment stop, but this time I don't collect water (I already have it on my feet...), I just go to see which runners I have ahead of me and how many I can reach.
+By kilometer 7 I wanted to die.
+My feet were crushed, half because of the blisters "thanks to" the wet socks and half because of the sand rubbing on the skin softened by the humidity.
+Again I pass by refreshment posts but this time I don't pick up water (I already carry it in my feet...), I just go looking at which runners I have ahead and how many I can catch up.

 I'm going to get out of one of them, which does pick up water, which I take advantage of to overtake it.
 I have a group a little further ahead, so I just forget about my feet and try to catch up with them, which I do about 300 meters before the finish line.
 I complete the 10.5 km of the race course in 47:24, limping and with my feet practically on fire.